Translation invariance, topology, and protection of criticality in chains of interacting anyons: Conclusion

 \section{Conclusion}

 In summary, this paper may be divided into two parts.
 In the first (\sref{sec:ASO}) we have drawn attention to the importance of manifold topology in the study of anyonic systems.
-By appeal to the underlying TQFT, we have explained how to construct diagrammatic representations of anyonic states, operators, and the inner product, for surfaces of arbitrary genus, and we have done so explicitly for the torus, sphere, and disc.
-Applying these constructions to systems of fixed Fibonacci anyons (the golden chain), we have been able to construct explicit relationships between the energy spectra of equivalent models of interacting anyons on the torus, sphere, and disc.
-For critical systems, this implies an equivalent relationship between the scaling operators of the system.
+By reference to the underlying TQFT, we have explained how to construct diagrammatic representations of anyonic states, operators, and the inner product, for surfaces of arbitrary genus, and we have done so explicitly for the torus, sphere, and disc.

 In the second part of the paper (Secs.~\ref{sec:PBC}--\ref{sec:OBC}) we used these results to study the behaviour of an example system, consisting of a ring or chain of interacting Fibonacci anyons on either the torus or the disc.
-It has been shown that this chain is described by the same CFT as the tricritical Ising model, and that on the torus its criticality is topologically protected.\cite{feiguin2007} We have shown that that criticality is similarly protected on the disc.
-We further demonstrated that protection of criticality on the disc may be understood in terms of conformal field theory, where the system on the disc maps into a system on the torus with a defect in translation, and presence of that defect modifies the scaling operator spectrum which is exhibited (\sref{sec:CFTwdefect}).
+It has previously been shown that this chain is described by the same CFT as the tricritical Ising model, and that on the torus its criticality is topologically protected.\cite{feiguin2007} We have shown that criticality is similarly protected on the disc, using exact diagonalisation to calculate the scaling dimensions of the local scaling operators which may appear as perturbations to the critical Hamiltonian.
+We also see that the low-energy properties of rings of anyons on the torus and on the disc may be considered equivalent up to the appropriate choice of boundary conditions.

 As a whole, this paper therefore presents the means to relate systems of interacting anyons on manifolds of differing topology, and applies this to examples using Fibonacci anyons.
-Insight is gained into the topological protection of criticality of these systems and into the robustness of this protection across surfaces of different genus, with equivalent protection shown to be exhibited on both the torus and the disc.
+In particular, insight is gained into the topological protection of criticality of these systems and into the robustness of this protection across surfaces of different genus, and equivalent protection is seen to be exhibited on both the torus and the disc.